meanthemes/meanMenu/README.md

 There are the following options (Options are shown with their defaults)...

-meanMenu: "header nav"
-- Target the current HTML markup you wish to replace

 meanMenuClose: "X",
 - Single character you want to represent the close menu button